SpenceKonde/megaTinyCore/megaavr/libraries/USERSIG/README.md

 Used with `begin()` to provide custom iteration.

 **Note:** The `USPtr` returned is invalid as it is out of range.
 In fact the hardware causes wrapping of the address (overflow) and `USERSIG.end()` actually references the first USERSIG cell.

+## A general warning
+This library and the USERROW functionality have not been as thoroughly vetted for gremlins as EEPROM.
+Unlike EEPROM, we don't know how many skeletons are in this ~closet~ memory section.
+Accordingly, before you go shipping a product that relies on this, be sure to test it under adverse scenarios if it is expected to perform reliably in them (for example, low voltage, power interruption during write, etc).
+Be particularly careful of things that are known to cause issues with EEPROM.